HearthSim/Hearthstone-Deck-Tracker/CONTRIBUTING.md

 1. No more than one change per commit.
 There should be no changes in a commit which are unrelated to its message.
 2. Follow [these conventions](http://chris.beams.io/posts/git-commit/) when writing the commit message.
+3. Keep the diffs as clean as possible.
+Avoid unnecessary line changes.

 When filing a Pull Request, make sure it is rebased on top of most recent master.
 If you need to modify it or amend it in some way, you should always appropriately